-Joseph Beuys (born 1921 in Krefeld, DE; died 1986, Düsseldorf, DE) was one of the most prominent figures of the German Fluxus movement and a paramount figure in art history.
-His artistic practice is incredibly vast incorporating drawing, performance, installation, painting, and sculpture, and touching on humanitarian, political, biological and geographical themes.
-At the center of his art practice where his gesamtkunstwerk or what came… Read more
+Joseph Beuys (born 1921 in Krefeld, Germany) was one of the most prominent figures of the German Fluxus movement and a paramount and provocative figure in art history.
+His artistic practice was incredibly vast incorporating drawing, performance, installation, painting, and sculpture, and touching on humanitarian, political, biological and geographical themes.
+At the center of his art practice were his gesamtkunstwerk or what came to be… Read more

 About the artwork